mtingers/cicd-branching-model/README.md

   based development branching models and include mono repos that may have multiple images built or multiple deployment targets.
-- There are a ton of other options and refinements that would be done in real life CI/CD, tuned to specific needs of the project.
-But this gives a generalized template that can be extended and configured as needed.
+- There are a ton of other options and refinements that would be done in real life CI/CD, tuned to specific needs of the project (especially for multi-app mono-repos).
+But this gives a generalized starting point that can be extended as needed.